READER EMERITA IN PHILOSOPHY

 I am a Fellow of the Royal Society of Arts (FRSA), and was the visiting Fleishhacker Chair of Philosophy at the University of San Francisco during April 2013.

 I was recently on the Advisory Board of the AHRC funded Network on Motherhood in Post-1968 European Literature based at the University of London (ended 2013), and was part of the research network Engendering Dialogue: Feminist Thought and Contemporary Debates in Art, Science and Education (2010-12), funded by the Royal Society of Edinburgh, and was also a Programme Associate of the Leverhulme Funded Programme on Gendered Ceremony and Ritual in Parliament (2007 - 2011) based at Warwick University.

-My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; natality; philosophies of embodiment; the sublime; women and 'genius' in philosophy, literature and the visual arts.
-I have a particular interest in the following philosophers: Beauvoir, Foucault, Kant, Kierkegaard, Nietzsche and Sartre.
-I am currently writing on the war poetry of the poet H.D.
-(Hilda Doolittle), and have a developing interest in Robot Ethics and Drone Warfare.
+My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; natality; philosophies of embodiment; the sublime; women and creativity in philosophy, literature and the visual arts; also issues related to drone warfare and related technologies.
+I have a particular interest in the following writers: Beauvoir, Foucault, Kant, Kierkegaard, Nietzsche, Sartre and the poet H.D.
+(Hilda Doolittle).

 I welcome invitations to write articles, give papers or to participate in conferences or classes.
 A selection of my recent talks is listed below.

 The Sublime, Terror and Human Difference, London and New York, Routledge, 2007.